Booking as a Group

 • It is suggested that your bike has a full size numberplate fitted.
 It is hard to persuade the Police that we only ride legal routes if they can criticise the legality of the bikes in the group.

 • Please arrive at the meeting place at 9.30am or other specified time.
-If you are going to be more than half an hour late, please send a text to 07891 036527 and 07933 379995 (these numbers are given on the directions sheets).
+If you are going to be more than half an hour late, please phone or send a text to 07849 760722 (this number is given on the directions sheets).

 • Your bike or quad must have lights fitted, preferably working in case of fog or heavy rain.
 In winter this is particularly important because a delay could cause darkness to fall before we finish.